China has become a global hub for opportunities in the education sector.

 5. Educational Technology Specialist

-With the rise of digital learning, educational technology specialists are vital for integrating technology into classrooms.
+With the rise of digital learning, educational technology specialists are essential for integrating technology into classrooms.

 The Benefits of Exploring Education Jobs in China